• Fact Checked

 Water can do, well, just about anything!
 It can improve your digestion, promote weight loss efforts, and improve your skin.
 But can it actually help to flush infections from your body, specifically vaginal yeast infections?

-That’s what we’re talking about today because, chances are, you have probably experienced a yeast infection at least once in your life and are maybe even experiencing one right now!
-And while antifungals are an important part of treatment, there are other things you can do at home to get rid of your infection.
+That's what we're talking about today because, chances are, you have probably experienced a yeast infection at least once in your life and are maybe even experiencing one right now!
+And while antifungal medications are an important part of treatment, there are other things you can do at home to get rid of your infection.

 Understanding Yeast Infections